simon-smart88/Hinduja_spam/README.md

 # Hinduja_spam

-I stumbled across a massive campaign of forum spamming and other low quality web content
+I stumbled across a massive campaign of forum spamming and other low quality web content, presumably in attempt to replace some [less-than-complementary coverage](https://www.bbc.co.uk/news/articles/c3ggl6pe52eo) that the Hinduja family received in 2024.
+This is by no means all of it.

 ## Kamal Hinduja forum posts
 * https://boardgamegeek.com/thread/3525270/kamal-hinduja-geneva-switzerland-introduction
 * https://www.googlecloudcommunity.com/gc/Community-Hub/Meet-Kamal-Hinduja-Geneva-Switzerland-Newbie-Introduction/m-p/913063#M11683
 * https://forums.knack.com/t/meet-kamal-hinduja-geneva-switzerland/19380